AlpacaInTheNight/contentresizer/README.md

 `none` - will do nothing.

 #### `autoScaleAxis?: "both" | "width" | "height";`
 The axis on which scale will be calculated.
+Default is set to both.

 #### `autogenerate?: boolean;`
 If set to true - will create style resizers for the "calculate" method automatically.